PiiTan/TennisKata/README.md

 40-40   Deuce

 ## Win condition
-You need to get two consecutive points to win the game
+You need to get two consecutive points to win the game.